servo-automation/highfive/README.md

  - Clone the repo.
  - Make appropriate changes to the `config.json` belonging to the individual handlers.
  - Run `docker build -t highfive` to build the image.<sup>[2]</sup>
- - Assuming we the following directory structure,
+ - Assuming we have the following directory structure,

 ```
 $HOME